wp-plugins/myarcadeblog/readme.txt

 </code>

-= Can I use MyArcadePlugin on an existing WordPress Blog? = Yes, but only with the Pro version.
+= Can I use MyArcadePlugin on an existing WordPress blog? = Yes, but only with the Pro version.
 MyArcadePlugin Pro is able to add a gaming section on your existing blog within minutes.
 Take a look to our demonstration video:

 [youtube http://www.youtube.com/watch?v=lN1Cb7VrS_o]